tmhsplb/opiddailydoc/docs/Infrastructure.md

 I tried and it worked!

 ## Deployment
 This section summarizes deployment to AppHarbor.
-Most of the information here can be found in the section on AppHarbor.
+Much of the information here can be found in the section on AppHarbor.

 There are two applications at AppHarbor: opiddaily and stagedaily.
 Application opiddaily is the deployment of the Visual Studio **master** branch of solution OPIDDaily.
 Application stagedaily is the deployment of the Visual Studio **staging** branch of solution OPIDDaily.